-The motorcycle industry is one of the leading in the USA.
-The 20th century formed the American cult craze for iron “horses,” which replaced cowboys’ usual means of transportation.
-Despite some lag at the beginning of the formation of this type of production – in the USA, it “started” in the first decade of the last century, American motorcycles became trendsetters, which continues today.
-In the USA, models were created that acquired a modern look, which was then equal to the whole of Europe, and today even the leading Japanese brands.
-An interesting assessment can be made by studying the design of Chinese motorcycles, which practically copy the best American models of the past years.
+The motorcycle industry is one of the leading industries in the United States.
+In the twentieth century, America formed a cult fascination with iron “horses” that replaced cowboys’ usual means of transportation.
+Despite some lag in the development of this type of production, it “started” in the first decade of the last century in the United States.
+American motorcycles became trendsetters, which continues today.
+In the United States, models adopted a modern look, which was then emulated across Europe and, today, even by leading Japanese brands.
+An interesting assessment can be made by studying the design of Chinese motorcycles, which largely copy the best American models from past years.

-There are many motorcycle manufacturers in the United States, including Indian, Harley-Davidson, Buell, Victory, Zero, West Coast Choppers, Motus, Lightning, Alta, Rokon, Confederate, Alligator, Arch, ATK, Boss Hoss, Cleveland CycleWerks, Curtiss, Fischer, Janus, MotoCzysz, MTT, US Highland and Z Electric Vehicles.
+There are many motorcycle manufacturers in the USA, including Indian, Harley-Davidson, Buell, Victory, Zero, West Coast Choppers, Motus, Lightning, Alta, Rokon, Confederate, Alligator, Arch, ATK, Boss Hoss, Cleveland CycleWerks, Curtiss, Fischer, Janus, MotoCzysz, MTT, US Highland, and Z Electric Vehicles.

-Such a special development of the motorcycle industry in the US was the size of the country’s territory and the constant migration of the population, which was massive at the beginning of the 20th century.
-This was initially facilitated by two of America’s leading brands, Indian and Harley-Davidson.
-The first brand was founded in 1897 by former racing driver George Hendee.
-Indian mass production began in 1901.
-The use of an auto-inlet valve distinguished the models.
-Harley is a 1903 line that won the hearts of almost all motorists of different generations.
-But modern production has become more and more subject to criticism associated with low reliability, vibrations, high-temperature heating of the engine, and a very high price.
+The peculiarity of the development of the motorcycle industry in the United States was the country’s vast territory and the massive population migration in the early XX century.
+Initially, this was facilitated by two leading American brands, Indian and Harley-Davidson.
+The first brand was founded in 1897 by former racer George Hendy.
+Serial production of Indians began in 1901, using an automatic intake valve, with models.
+Harley, the 1903 model, won the hearts of almost all car enthusiasts of different generations.
+However, modern production has increasingly been criticized for poor reliability, vibrations, overheating, and high prices.

 Indian

-One of the earliest American motorcycle brands was Indian, founded by racer George Hendee and Oscar Hedstrom in Medina, Minnesota, the United States, in 1897.
-As in the rest of the world, his first products were bicycles.
-Until George Hendee assembled his first motorcycle in 1900, the company began mass production in 1901.
-Applying the ideas that had kept George Hendee at bay for a long time secured his victory in 1903.
-Subsequent development of the company ensured the annual release of a new model, which lasted until 1953.
-The business experienced years of transitions from one owner to another, losing to Harley-Davidson, which led to its closure.
-But at the beginning of the 21st century, British motorists revived the brand by reselling it in 2011 to the famous Polaris Group.
+One of the earliest American motorcycle brands was Indian, founded by riders George Hendy and Oscar Hedstrom in Medina, Minnesota, USA, in 1897.
+Like the rest of the world, its first products were bicycles.
+The company began mass production in 1901, when George Hendy assembled his first motorcycle.
+Applying ideas that had long plagued George Hendy ensured his victory in 1903.
+The company’s subsequent development ensured a new model was produced yearly until 1953.
+The company underwent years of transitions from one owner to another, culminating in its sale to Harley-Davidson, which led to its closure.
+But at the beginning of the XXI century, British motorcycle enthusiasts revived the brand, reselling it in 2011 to the famous Polaris Group.

-Motorcycles of this brand have kept traditions for a long time in their emblem.
-She reflected the spirit and style of the brand, confirming the name itself.
-The silhouette of a proud and courageous head of an Indian in a national headdress with an inscription of the name and an explanation under it was the brand’s visual identification.
-As completely and accurately as possible, her image characterized the motorcycles themselves – just as proud, courageous, and beautiful in their performance.
-But in the light of the modern trend, today only the text – Indian, made in a hand-made font, under which the inscription – MOTORCYCLE is applied in small lowercase letters, remains in the logo.
+Motorcycles of this brand have preserved the traditions in its emblem for a long time.
+It reflected the spirit and style of the brand, confirming the name itself.
+The silhouette of a proud and courageous Indian head in a national headdress, with the name inscription and an explanation beneath it, became the brand’s visual identity.
+Its image fully and accurately characterized the motorcycles as proud, masculine, and beautiful in their performance.
+But in light of modern trends, the only text in the logo is Indian, set in a handmade font, under which small lowercase letters are inscribed MOTORCYCLE.

 Harley-Davidson

-1903 was the year of the founding of William S. Harley, Arthur Davidson, Walter Davidson, William A. Davidson motorcycle brand – Harley-Davidson.
-Its headquarters are located in Milwaukee, USA.
-Having won the battle for the consumer with Indian, thanks to a fairly large infusion of funds into the advertising company, the brand to this day holds the palm not only in the US.
-Its heavy cruise models have earned enduring fame.
-Today, the brand successfully sells its equipment worldwide, opening additional production facilities in Brazil and India.
+1903 was the year of William S. Harley, Arthur Davidson, Walter Davidson, and William A. Davidson’s motorcycle brand, Harley-Davidson.
+The company is headquartered in Milwaukee, USA.
+Having won the battle for the consumer in India thanks to a substantial injection of funds into the advertising campaign, the brand still holds the palm of superiority not only in the United States.
+Its heavy cruiser models have earned it continued fame.
+Today, the brand successfully sells its equipment worldwide and has opened additional production facilities in Brazil and India.

-A feature of the formation of the impressive strength of the brand’s identity is its name.
+A key factor in the brand identity’s impressive strength is its name.
 The first emblem appeared in 1909.
 It has undergone many changes.
-Today the brand uses several variants of the logo Harley Davidson on different lines of new models, including only the outline of the main logo – Bar and Shield from 1922.
-After being black and white, he acquired orange, making these colors an integral part of the image elements.
-At the top, there is the inscription MOTOR, at the bottom – CYCLES.
-On the central plate – the name is in lower case.
-The contours of the shapes and the inscription on the shield are orange, and the name is white.
+Today, the brand uses several variations of the Harley-Davidson emblem across different lines of new models, including just the lettering of the main logo, the 1922 Bar and Shield.
+After being black-and-white, it has now adopted an orange color scheme, making those colors integral to the image elements.
+At the top is the inscription MOTOR, and at the bottom is CYCLES.
+The title is in lowercase on the center plate.
+The outlines of the figures and the inscription on the shield are orange, while the name is white.
 The color scheme reflects the spirit and essence of the brand.
-Orange symbolizes energy, black represents elegance, and white creates contrast, making the graphics easier to read and remember.
+The orange symbolizes energy, black – elegance, and white creates contrast, making the graphics easier to perceive and remember.

 Buell

 The American motorcycle brand Buell Motorcycle was a fairly young company.
-Founded in 1983 in East Troy, Wisconsin, the U.S., by former Harley-Davidson engineer Erik Buel, she became the bearer of his name.
-The brand held its first AMA Formula 1 championship on motorcycles of its assembly – the RW750.
-Then the production of sports street motorcycles was launched based on the Harley Davidson power plant.
-The latter, in 1993, redeemed 49% of the brand’s shares.
-But already in 1998, Harley became full owner.
-In 2009, the Buell line ceased to exist.
+Founded in 1983 in East Troy, Wisconsin, USA, by former Harley-Davidson engineer Eric Buell, it became the bearer of his name.
+The brand held its first AMA Formula 1 championship on motorcycles of its own assembly, the RW750.
+Then, the production of sport street motorcycles based on Harley-Davidson’s powertrain was established.
+In 1993, the latter bought 49% of the brand’s shares.
+But by 1998, Harley had become a full owner.
+In 2009, the Buell lineup ceased to exist.

-The logo adopted in 2009 was the traditional image of the silhouette of the head and wings of a pegasus.
-Together with the name of the brand, written in lower case letters tilted to the right under the image of a horse, this graphic composition was located on a black shield.
-Its rim, text, and horse were finished in a silvery gray color.
-The main task of the emblem was to effectively convey an important feature of the brand – movement, speed, which is typical for all sports models of Buell Motorcycle Company.
-This is what the pegasus with its wings spread, and the right slope of the name symbolizes.
-Moreover, the pegasus is a reinforcing symbol of this perception, creating an understanding of double speed and acceleration.
+The logo, adopted in 2009, featured the traditional silhouette of a Pegasus’s head and wings.
+Together with the brand name, written in lowercase letters with a rightward slant beneath the image of a horse, this graphic composition was placed on a black shield.
+Its rim, text, and horse were all silver-gray.
+The main task of the emblem was to effectively convey an important feature of the brand: movement and speed, which are characteristic of all Buell Motorcycle Company sports models.
+This is symbolized by the pegasus with spread wings and the name’s rightward slant.
+Moreover, the pegasus is a reinforcing symbol of this perception, creating the idea of double speed and acceleration.

 Victory

-In Spirit Lake, Iowa, the USA, in 1987, the world-famous American concern Polaris founded a motorcycle production company – Victory.
-Having a lot of practical experience in the production of ATVs and snowmobiles, Polaris decided to pay attention to motorcycles.
-To ensure recognition of the new direction of production, the brand received the loud name Victory, the first example of which was the V92C line, presented to the public by Al Unser Jr. – a two-time Indianapolis champion.
-The main focus of the brand’s production was tourist and cruise models.
-On January 9, 2017, the brand was closed with an official statement from a Polaris representative.
+In 1987, in Spirit Lake, Iowa, USA, the world-renowned American Polaris founded a motorcycle manufacturing company, Victory.
+Having extensive practical experience producing ATVs and snowmobiles, Polaris decided to turn its attention to motorcycles.
+To make the new direction of production recognizable, the brand received a loud name, Victory, the first example of which was the line V92C, presented to the public by Al Unser Jr., two-time champion of Indianapolis.
+The brand’s main focus was on touring and cruising models.
+On January 9, 2017, the brand was closed by an official statement from a Polaris spokesperson.

-The last Victory Motorcycles emblem was the accented letter “V” – the first word of the brand name.
-Made in red, it was the center of attention.
-The full name was printed on the plate of the letter crossing the “legs” in black letters in lower case on a silver-gray background.
-Below, on a black stripe, the word MOTORCYCLES was written in small gray print.
-The main sign had a three-dimensional shape.
-Its edges were also silvery gray.
-The word the USA is inscribed on the V point in small print.
-This version was the most successful, memorable, and laconic of all versions.
+The last emblem of Victory Motorcycles was an accented letter “V”, the first word of the brand name.
+Executed in red, it was the center of attention.
+The full name was printed on the letter’s plate, in black lowercase letters, crossing the “legs” on a silver-gray background.
+Below, on a black stripe, the word MOTORCYCLES was written in small gray lettering.
+The main mark had a three-dimensional shape.
+Its edges were also silver-gray.
+At the V-shaped point, the word “USA” was written in small font.
+This variant was the most successful, memorable, and concise of all versions.

 Zero

-Neil Saiki – a NASA engineer, became the founder of a unique American motorcycle brand – Zero.
-Founded in 2006 in 2006 Santa Cruz, California, the production was aimed at creating a completely new type of motor vehicle – electric motorcycles with proprietary lithium-ion power supplies.
-Striving to fully meet the requirements of modernity and the definition of uniqueness, the developers and designers of the company pay special attention to the originality of the design, suspension, and appearance of their products.
+Neil Saiki, a NASA engineer, founded the American motorcycle brand Zero.
+Founded in 2006 in Santa Cruz, California, the company aimed to develop a new type of motorcycle technology: electric motorcycles powered by proprietary lithium-ion batteries.
+Striving to fully meet the requirements of modernity and the definition of uniqueness, the company’s developers and designers pay special attention to the originality of their products’ construction, suspension, and appearance.
 For their owners, they provide maximum comfort and convenience while driving.
-Models are intended both for driving on bad roads and for high-speed driving.
+The models are designed for both driving on bad roads and high-speed driving.

 The brand logo reflects the essence of the name.
-The logo is represented by a sign that combines two symbols – the letter Z and 0.
+The logo is represented by a sign combining two symbols: Z and 0.
 The latter is the numerical value of the name.
-The original connection is inscribed in the digit Z, where the upper and lower ending of the letter is the corresponding elements of the numerical value.
-The diagonal of the letter crosses the free space of the “zero,” simultaneously symbolizing the zigzags of the road or the representation of an electric discharge.
-To the right of the sign, there is an inscription of the name in black lowercase large print, under which the word MOTORCYCLES is inscribed in a smaller one.
-The text is aligned to the height of the character.
+The original compound is inscribed in the number Z, where the upper and lower endings of the letter are the corresponding elements of the numerical value.
+The diagonal of the letter crosses the free space of the “zero,” simultaneously symbolizing the zigzags of the road or the image of an electric discharge.
+To the right of the sign is the name inscription in black lowercase large font, below which the word MOTORCYCLES is typed in smaller font.
+The text is aligned with the sign’s height.

 West Coast Choppers

-Jesse James founded West Coast Choppers (WCC) in Paramount, California, the United States, in 1992-93.
-Daytec and Belt Drive LTD manufacture all important motorcycle components.
-The main “merit” of the product was the original design in biker style and the emblem, which dates back in its visual performance to the totems known as the Iron or Maltese Crosses.
-Unique, exclusive choppers and iconic clothing with a logo are the basis of small-scale production, which today has only about 200 custom bikes owned by many world celebrities.
+Jesse James founded West Coast Choppers (WCC) in Paramount, California, USA, in 1992-93.
+Daytec and Belt Drive LTD manufactured all important motorcycle components.
+The main “dignity” of the products was the original biker-style design and the emblem, which, in its visualization, goes back to the totems known as the Iron or Maltese Crosses.
+The unique, exclusive choppers and iconic emblem apparel formed the basis of a small-scale production run that today numbers only about 200 custom bikes owned by many celebrities.

-The brand has reflected its spiritual commitment to the “cross history” of the Orders and awards that reflect the strength and courage of the owners in its logo.
-Completely repeating the silhouette of the Iron Cross, which was characteristic of the emblem of the Knights of the Order of Malta in its logo, the brand made personalized improvements to it.
-From top to bottom, through the entire inner space of the cross, there is an inscription – WEST COAST.
-The third word of the brand name, CHOPPER, is executed in the Gothic script from left to right.
+Its logo reflects its spiritual commitment to the “crusading history” of orders and awards, embodying the strength and courage of its holders.
+The brand has made individual improvements by fully repeating the silhouette of the Iron Cross in its logo, a characteristic of the Knights of Malta’s emblem.
+The inscription- WEST COAST- is from top to bottom, across the entire interior of the cross.
+The third word of the brand name, CHOPPER, is in Gothic script from left to right.
 The outline of the cross and the text are black.

 Motus

-The Motus Motorcycles emblem was a modern design variation that included a badge that echoed the sports bike’s front fairing contours.
-The left and right fenders and the name text to the right of the badge – Motus have a light gray color symbolically related to the metallic color on the original bikes.
-The color accent was placed on the centerpiece of the fairing with red.
-The right slant of the lowercase font of the title provided a visual sense of speed.
+The Motus Motorcycles emblem was a modern version of the design, including a badge that echoed the contours of the sportbike’s front fairing.
+The left and right fenders, and the name text to the right of the Motus badge, are light gray, symbolically related to the metallic color on the original motorcycles.
+The accent was red on the central part of the fairing.
+The right slant of the lowercase font of the name created a visual sense of speed.

 Lightning

-Lightning Motorcycle Corp.
-Its electric technology based on lithium batteries is gaining more and more admirers all over the world.
-The venture was founded in 2006 by ex-Porsche racer Richard Hatfield in San Carlos, California.
-Within two years, the brand developed an electric model for government services – police, rescuers, border guards, and the armed forces.
+Lightning Motorcycle Corp.’s lithium battery electric technology is gaining more fans worldwide.
+The company was founded in 2006 by former Porsche racer Richard Hatfield in San Carlos, California.
+Two years later, an electric model was developed for public services, police, rescue workers, border guards, and armed forces.

-The emblem of the brand is a figure that, at the same time, resembles the shape of a shield or fairing of a modern bike.
-In a gray-black gradient color with gray edging, the emblem contains a central accent group consisting of an image of road markings extending into the distance, delimited on both sides by symbolic images of lightning.
-Made in yellow, they effectively attract attention.
-Above the composition is an inscription of the brand name in white and gray.
-Above them, creating the visual completeness of the entire composition, a stylized yellow direction sign is made, repeating the shape of the upper outline of the shield.
+The brand’s emblem is a figure resembling the shape of a modern motorcycle’s shield or fairing.
+Executed in a gray-black gradient with a gray border, the emblem features a central accent group depicting road markings receding into the distance, framed on both sides by symbolic lightning images.
+Executed in yellow, they effectively attract attention.
+Above the composition is a white-and-gray inscription of the brand name.
+Above them, creating visual completeness for the whole composition, there is a stylized yellow turn indicator that repeats the shape of the shield’s upper contour.

 Alta

-Alta Motors, an idea that came true from Silicon Valley became the backbone of a small electric motorcycle business.
-Within two years from the moment of its foundation, the brand has attracted the attention of even Tesla co-founders, having spent $ 17 million from various investors during this time.
-Mark Feingstein created it.
-The main production know-how was in-house developed batteries.
-All electronic components for motor vehicles and battery housings were manufactured at the Brisbane plant.
-The company purchased the rest from other manufacturers.
-However, the end of 2018 proved difficult, and the brand announced a suspension of production.
+Alta Motors, an idea from Silicon Valley, became the basis of a small business producing electric motorcycles.
+In the two years since its founding, the brand has attracted the attention of even Tesla’s co-founders, raising $17 million from various investors.
+Mark Feinstein created it.
+The main production know-how was the batteries used in its design.
+All electronic components for cars and battery cases were produced at the plant in Brisbane, and the rest of the company’s products were purchased from other manufacturers.
+However, the end of 2018 proved difficult, and the brand announced the suspension of production.

-Two models of the brand – Redshift SM and Redshift MX had a bright and catchy emblem made in bright yellow color, laconic and simple.
-It was the text of the company name, the graphic design to ensure product recognition.
-All letters of the name are executed in lower case letters with a right slant, symbolizing the movement, speed.
-Below the first two Alta letters was a wide stripe with a beveled left edge extending the “A.” On the right edge of the strip, the second word – Motors, is written in a smaller print, ending on the right border of the first word.
+Two models of the brand, Redshift SM and Redshift MX, featured a bright, memorable yellow emblem that was laconic and simple.
+It was the text of the company’s name, a graphic design that ensured the product’s recognizability.
+All the letters of the name are lowercase with a slant to the right, symbolizing movement and speed.
+Below the first two letters, Alta was a wide strip with a beveled left edge that continued the letter “A.” Along the right edge of the band, a second word, Motors, was written in smaller type, ending on the right border of the first word.

 Rokon

-Rokon is an American motorcycle manufacturer from Rochester (New Hampshire, USA), whose history began in 1958.
-Its founder, Orla Larsen of Vermont, set up a business to manufacture and sell a two-wheel-drive motorcycle, the brainchild of Charlie Fenom.
-In 1964, he moved to New Hampshire to expand production for the then acquired Trail-Breaker.
-Today, the brand is known as a manufacturer of four-wheel drive two-wheeled ATVs.
+Rokon is an American motorcycle manufacturer based in Rochester, New Hampshire, United States, with a history dating back to 1958.
+Its founder, Orla Larsen of Vermont, organized a business to manufacture and sell two-wheeled motorcycles, the brainchild of Charlie Phenom.
+In 1964, he moved to New Hampshire to expand production of the then-acquired Trail-Breaker motorcycle.
+Today, the brand is known for manufacturing four-wheel-drive two-wheel ATVs.

-The latest development of the company’s visual identity has ensured the creation of a new logo that, following modern trends, is characterized by simplicity and conciseness.
-The brand’s name was chosen as the logo, the font of which was worked out as the main element of the visualization of the brand’s features.
-First of all, this was facilitated by the symmetry of the letters, which is favorably emphasized by the white stripe running right in the center of the entire text.
-To ensure visual memorability, all letters have been outlined in orange.
-But the most important element in the formation of an individual style was precisely symmetry.
-Two letters “O,” like two wheels, carry the main visual load, “carrying” the entire composition.
+The latest evolution of the company’s visual style has provided a new logo that is simple and concise in keeping with current trends.
+The brand name was chosen as the logo, and the font was designed as the main element in visualizing the brand’s features.
+First, this was facilitated by the symmetry of the letters, which is favorably emphasized by the white stripe running right in the center of the text.
+To ensure visual memorability, all letters were highlighted in orange.
+However, symmetry was the most important element in the formation of an individual style.
+Two letters, “O,” like two wheels, carry the main visual load, “dragging” the whole composition behind them.

 Confederate

-As a lawyer, Matthew Chambers had a passionate love for motorcycles.
-The hobby overpowered the private practice he sold to pursue his dream in 1991 to found Confederate in Baton Rouge, Louisiana.
-In 1993, the business moved to New Orleans, Louisiana, and the manufacturing facility was located in Birmingham.
-The production was based on the concept of individual development of a unique design and outstanding design directly to the customer.
-Today, such exclusive vehicles are owned by Tom Cruise, David Beckham, Brad Pitt, John Travolta, Nicolas Cage, and King Abdullah II of Jordan.
-In 2007, it was rebranded as Curtiss Motorcycles.
-Combat Motors LLC acquired the brand and design rights on March 29, 2018.
+Being a lawyer, Matthew Chambers had a passionate love for motorcycles.
+The passion overcame a private practice, which he sold to pursue his dream, and he founded Confederate in 1991 in Baton Rouge, Louisiana.
+In 1993, the company moved to New Orleans, Louisiana, and the manufacturing facility was in Birmingham.
+Production was based on customizing unique designs and delivering outstanding examples directly to the customer.
+Today, such exclusive cars are owned by Tom Cruise, David Beckham, Brad Pitt, John Travolta, Nicolas Cage, and King Abdullah II of Jordan.
+In 2007, the company was rebranded as Curtiss Motorcycles.
+On March 29, 2018, Combat Motors LLC acquired the rights to the brand and design.

-Following the set task and the chosen modern techno-style, the company has developed a corresponding logo.
-The modern and original design of the logo effectively reflects the characteristics of the brand’s products.
-The logo is a text graphic made up of the words of the company name.
-The word Confederate, executed in capital letters in techno style, carries visual information about the design features of the brand’s motorcycles.
-Its rightward tilt is a common way to convey a sense of movement and speed visually.
-The connection of letters with each other symbolizes the close relationship between the manufacturer and the customer from the moment the order is formed until its delivery to the owner.
-The underline emphasizes the first word, while the direct, lowercase lettering of the word MOTORCYCLES below the line makes it easier to understand the essence of the logo, complementing the creation of the required visual impression.
+The company designed a corresponding logo that aligned with the task and used a modern, techno style.
+The modern and original logo design effectively reflects the characteristics of the brand’s products.
+The logo is a text graphic composed of the company name.
+The word “Confederate,” in capital letters in a techno style, conveys visual information about the design features of the brand’s motorcycles.
+Its slant to the right is a common way to visually convey motion and speed.
+The connection of the letters symbolizes the close relationship between the manufacturer and the customer from the moment the order is placed to its delivery to the owner.
+The underline emphasizes the first word, and the straight lowercase lettering of the word MOTORCYCLES below the line makes the essence of the logo easier to understand, thereby creating the necessary visual impression.

 Alligator